Supervision

-The European Mentoring and Coaching Council (EMCC) define supervision as, “the interaction that occurs when a mentor or coach brings their coaching or mentoring work experiences to a supervisor to be supported and to engage in reflective dialogue and collaborative learning for the development and benefit of the mentor or coach, their clients and their organisations.”
+EMCC define supervision as, “the interaction that occurs when a mentor or coach brings their coaching or mentoring work experiences to a supervisor to be supported and to engage in reflective dialogue and collaborative learning for the development and benefit of the mentor or coach, their clients and their organisations.”
+EMCC take supervision very seriously as part of continued professional development and endorses a ratio of 1:35, one supervision for every thirty five coaching sessions delivered.
+More information about the EMCC supervision competencies (2025) can be found here.

-What broad areas might be covered in SUPERvision?
+What broad areas might be covered in supervision?

-The list is not exhaustive, and SUPERvision may focus around areas of the coach’s:
+The list is not exhaustive, and supervision may focus around areas of the coach’s:

 - Emotional wellbeing